 There are seasons in life that seem to last forever.
 Then, there are mornings when you wake up and realize an entire decade has gone by.

 By the time you read this, my husband and I will be toasting drinks somewhere along the coast of Mexico.
-This year is our 12th wedding anniversary, and so we’ve planned a seaside escape to reflect on the vows we once exchanged.
+This year is our 13th wedding anniversary, and so we’ve planned a seaside escape to reflect on the vows we once exchanged.
 But our journey to get here hasn’t always been a walk on the beach, if you will.
-Far from it.
+Far from it actually.

-When we met 14 years ago, it was a frigid January day, and the Colorado sky looked so clear you could almost drink it.
-Our meet-cute blossomed into a fleeting summer romance, as summer romances generally are, and by the fall, I moved away for college.
-In an effort to stay together, we tempted fate and tried our luck at long distance—and it worked.
+We met 14 years ago on a frigid January day, when the Colorado sky looked so clear you could almost drink it.
+Our meet-cute blossomed into a fleeting summer romance and by the fall, when I moved away for college, we tempted fate and tried our luck at long distance.
+And it worked.
 Two years later, we were married under that same Colorado sky, this time peppered with thunderclouds.

-It was me who changed first.
+The first few years of marriage were rocky for us, as the initial romance wore away and we settled into life together.
+It was me who changed first, which likely isn’t surprising since I was in my early 20s and still figuring out who I was and what I believed.
 I began questioning my beliefs and worldview, which isn’t easy to begin with but is all the more difficult while navigating a new marriage.
-And it wasn’t just my values that shifted, either; it was also my tastes, my friends, my aspirations, my dreams.
+It wasn’t just my values that shifted, either; it was also my tastes, my friends, my aspirations, my dreams.

-See, I was young (really young) when we got married, and I hardly knew who I was, much less who I wanted to be.
+I hardly knew who I was, much less who I wanted to be.
 While my metamorphosis was obvious, my husband changed more gradually.
-From multiple career transitions to deconstructing his former beliefs, he too compressed and expanded.
+From multiple career transitions to deconstructing his former beliefs, he, too, compressed and expanded.

 “While my metamorphosis was obvious, my husband changed more gradually.
 From multiple career transitions to deconstructing his former beliefs, he too compressed and expanded.”

-As we grew individually, we also moved in different directions.
-There were many seasons when my husband and I didn’t understand or recognize one another.
-It was challenging during these questioning moments to remain steady, and I often found myself wondering: How will we ever find our way back to each other?
+As we grew individually, we moved in different directions.
+There were many seasons in those first few years of marriage when my husband and I didn’t understand or recognize one another.
+It was challenging to remain steady during these questioning moments, and I often found myself wondering: How will we ever find our way back to each other?

 Of course, not all relationships last forever, and each person and couple knows what’s best for their journey.
-For my husband and me, we knew our path forward included the other person by our side—even if we didn’t recognize that person any longer.
+For my husband and me, we knew our path forward included the other person by our side, even during the moments when we didn’t recognize one another.
 We only needed to learn how to grow together, even as we grew apart from our former selves.
+And in doing this, we were always able to come back to each other with a new and evolved version of ourselves.
+Here are just a few of the things I’ve learned along the way.

 1. Be honest with yourself and your partner.